top of page

 Decommissioning solar panels requires similar safety equipment as the installation process.
 To promote worker safety, turning off the solar system is critical.
 Likewise, equipment such as skid-steer loaders and excavators are needed to remove and transport the dismantled solar panels, racking, fencing, foundations, and equipment and perform site work.

-solar decommissioning
+solar decommissioning cost estimates

 What To Do With Decommissioned Solar Panel System Components?

-When you create a solar decommissioning plan, identify what you will do with the solar panels, inverters, racking system, and other components.
+When you create a solar panel decommissioning plan, identify what you will do with the solar panels, inverters, racking system, and other components.

 Repurposing Decommissioned Solar Panels and Equipment